-The Register of the Confederate Debt
+Thian's "Register of the Confederate Debt"

-The core of Thian's labor was his 190-page 'Register of the Confederate Debt', which he first published in 1880.
-This book provided information on all Confederate Government Treasury Notes and Securities.
-Thian patiently documented every Issue of Treasury Notes, the denominations, the issue dates, the quantities, and the names of the clerks who signed them on behalf of the Register and the Treasurer.
+The core of Thian's labor was his 190-page "Register of the Confederate Debt'" which was privately published in 1880, probbaly only twenty or thirty copies.
+This book provided information on all Confederate Government Treasury notes and Securities, although many records related to the Seventh Issue could not be located.
+Thian patiently documented each Issue of Treasury notes, the denominations, the issue dates, the quantities, and where available, the serial number runs and the names of the clerks who signed them on behalf of the Register and the Treasurer.

 We need your consent to load the translations